 This is a great way to gimmick strong creatures onto the field far before you have accumulated the mana to cast them.
 Try equipping Kaalia with protective equipment to ensure she lives through her attacks and can strike again later, slipping additional fearsome creatures onto the field and check out some awesome cards for her strategy here!

 2. Omnath, Locus of Mana

 One of my all-time favorite cards, green-hued Omnath only costs three mana and gains +1/+1 for each green mana in your reserve.
 Even better, your green mana won't fade as phases and turns end, allowing you to save unused mana for future plays!
 This lets you play high-cost spells much quicker while also buffing Omnath to insane proportions, making a commander-damage win not only possible, but probable.
 Be sure to give Omnath the trample ability using other green cards to help him draw blood with each blow.

-A superb general for your army, feel free to browse my own Omnath ramp deck!
+He is a superb general for your army.
+Feel free to browse my own Omnath ramp deck!

 1. Atraxa, Praetors' Voice